dan-nyanko/infra-observability-lab/README.md

 ## Infra Observability Lab

-A hands-on DevOps lab exploring infrastructure provisioning, observability tooling, incident simulation, and CI/CD workflows—built on GCP for learning and experimentation.
+A hands-on DevOps lab exploring infrastructure provisioning, observability tooling, incident simulation, and CI/CD workflows — built on GCP for learning and experimentation.

 ---